cue-lang/cuelang.org/content/docs/concept/modules-packages-instances/en.md

 A module can be created by running the following command within the module root:

-{{{with code "en" "cmd-cue-mod-init"}}}
+{{{with script "en" "cue mod init"}}}
--- plain.txt --
-cue mod init [module name]
+cue mod init a.module.name/with/an/optional/path@v0
 {{{end}}}

-The module name is required if a package within the module needs to import another package within the module.
+If the module name is not specified then a default value is used - currently `cue.example`.
+The module name must be used in CUE code if a package within the module needs to import another package within the module.
+Module names look similar to URLs, starting with a fully-qualified domain name and optional forward-slash-separated path and ending with an optional major version suffix.
+Ideally, the domain name and path would map to a resource that's controlled by the CUE user but this is not enforced (or even looked up) in any way.

-A module can also be created by setting up the `cue.mod` directory and `module.cue` file manually.
+A module can also be created by setting up the `cue.mod` directory and `module.cue` file manually, but this is not recommended.

 ### The cue.mod directory